smalljvm/SmallJ/README.md

   Created a new class browser in Smalltalk for testing / debugging this way.
   Remove source code from the image anymore, making it a lot smaller.

-With all these changes, the interpreter will probably run slower than it did before, but it's not really noticeable now for regular development operations.
+With all these changes, the interpreter will may run slower than it did before.
+Maybe, because adding primitive tables with direct function references probably helped a lot.
+Speed is not an issue for regular development operations, the system is snappy.
+The recompiling *all* sources takes about 8 seconds on my sub-top Core-i7 from 2017.
-Performance testing and hotspot optimizations are still to come.
+Anyway, performance testing and hotspot optimizations are still to come...

 # Smalltalk startup & development
-- Use of Visual Studio Code is strongly recommended.
+- Use of Visual Studio Code (VSCode) is strongly recommended for Smalltalk development.
-  There's a Visual Studio Code workspace (SmallJ.code-workspace) file in the root folder.
+  There's a VSCode workspace file, SmallJ.code-workspace, in the root folder.
 - The folder "./VSCode" contains an extension with basic syntax coloring support.
-  On Windows, run "Deploy.cmd" to deploy it in your VSCode IDE.
+  On Windows, run "Deploy.cmd" to deploy it in your VSCode IDE (it's a simple copy).
-  For other OSs look in the file to see the folder copy that's done.
 - Smalltalk development is done in the "./Smalltalk" folder.
-- Starting SmallJ.jar with Java starts the VM.
-See SmallJ.cmd for an example.
+- SmallJ can bestarted by selecting Run or Debug from VSCode, or by running SmallJ.cmd from the ./Smalltalk folder to start Java with SmallJ.jar.
 - The default Smalltalk image file is 'Image.sjim'.
 - Smalltalk class source files (*.st) are organized in subfolders that could be called packages.
 - By default, the main IDE Window, the System Browser, is shown.
-  There folders, classes and methods can be selected to edit their source.
+  There, folders, classes and methods can be selected to edit their source.
-- The [ Save & Compile ] button saves changes and compiles the modified class.
+- The [ Save & Compile ] button saves and compiles the modified class.
-  Note: If the source file was modifield outside SmallJ, e.g. in VSCode, that will compiled and loaded.
+  Note: If the source file was modifield outside SmallJ, e.g. in VSCode, that file will be compiled and loaded.
 - The image contains the compiled methods, so be sure to save it if you are happy with your changes.
-  Make regular backups of the image, in case something breakes that prevents IDE startup.
+  Make regular backups of the image, in case something breakes that prevents SmallJ from starting up.
 - At the bottom of the System Browser, you can evaluate any Smalltalk expression.
-  [ Evaluate ] prints the result. [ Inspect ] opens and object inspector on the result.
+  [ Evaluate ] prints the result while [ Inspect ] additionally opens and object inspector on the result.
-  Double-click on variables to inspect contained variables in new window tabs.
+  Double-click on variables to inspect contained member variables in new window tabs.
-- When a Smalltalk runtime error occurs, the Debugger window is opened, displaying the method call stack and their argument variables.
+- When a Smalltalk runtime error occurs, the Debugger window is opened, displaying the method call stack and argument variables per method.
-  Double-click on the variables to inspect them.
+  Double-click on a variables to inspect it.

 # VM startup & development
 - The VM is located in the ./VM folder.
 - It was developed with OpenJDK v14, so install that first, or something similar.
   Using for modern Java features is encouraged to keep the VM source code compact.
-- Use of the IntelliJ IDE is recommended.
-  An IntelliJ project file is located in the /.idea folder.
-  For other IDEs: The main() function is located in the SmallJApp class.
-  (If someone wants to add other project file types (e.g. Maven), please do.)
-- The VM should be started from the ./Smalltalk folder, where the default Smalltalk image file "image.sjim" is located and the source files.
+- For VM development, using Visual Studio Code is recommended also.
+  The VSCode workspace in the root folder contains the settings to build, run and debug the VM.
+  This includes starting it in the ./Smalltalk folder, which is required.

 # Vision
-For now, SmallJ is an intended to be an educational system, as is SmallWorld by T. Budd.
+For now, SmallJ is an intended to be an educational system, as is SmallWorld by Timothy Budd.
 Is shows the beauty of the elegant, clean and fully object oriented Smalltalk language, to be compared to the many hybrid OO languages that are out there currently.
-In the future, SmallJ could be expanded to being a useful scripting language for smaller tasks and quick GUIs.
+In the future, SmallJ could be expanded to being a useful scripting language for smaller tasks and for creating quick GUIs.

 # Roadmap
 The development philosophy of SmallJ is to keep it tightly bound to the Java framework, to enable full use of its features when adding more parts of it to Smalltalk, using the FFI.
-On top of that, powerful Smalltalk abstractions of the overdesigned Java framework can be added.
+On top of that, powerful Smalltalk abstractions of the, somewhat overdesigned, Java framework can be added.

-Other Java libraries should be encapsulated by Smalltalk, in stead of rewriting them in Smalltalk from the ground up.
+Other Java libraries could be encapsulated by Smalltalk, in stead of rewriting them in Smalltalk from the ground up.
-Database / persistence support is a todo.
+Support for databases / persistence is a todo.
 GUI wise, HTML support is desired, probably with its own web server.
 (And for browser client development, a SmallJS VM would be nice... :)